bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ```

 :::note
 When the document is created for the first time, we also store `updatedBy` to the same user as `createdBy`.
 Because in theory `creation` is also an `update`, we understand there can be mixed feelings about this.
 If you want to identify whether this document has had any changes, we recommend creating an `isTouched` boolean variable and update it after the `BeforeUpdateEvent` from `@bluelibs/mongo-bundle`.
-And inside the event you can do this for all collections or filter for the ones you need.
+And inside the event you can do this for all collections or filter for the ones you need.Otherwise, you have the possibility to avoid this behavior by passing `nullishUpdatedAtAtInsert: true` as option in your collection file.
+If `nullishUpdatedByAtInsert` is set to `true`, then the `updatedAt` field will be set to `null` and updated only on updates.The same goes for the `Timestampable` behavior with the `nullishUpdatedAtAtInsert: true` option.
 :::

 ### Validate